Regular Expressions

 Railroad diagram for the regular expression '^([01]+b|\d+|[\da-f]+h)$'

-When matching this expression, it will often happen that the top (binary) branch is entered even though the input does not actually contain a binary number.
+When matching this expression, the top (binary) branch will often be entered even though the input does not actually contain a binary number.
 When matching the string "103", for example, it becomes clear only at the 3 that we are in the wrong branch.
 The string does match the expression, just not the branch we are currently in.

 So the matcher backtracks.
 When entering a branch, it remembers its current position (in this case, at the start of the string, just past the first boundary box in the diagram) so that it can go back and try another branch if the current one does not work out.
-For the string "103", after encountering the 3 character, it will start trying the branch for hexadecimal numbers, which fails again because there is no h after the number.
-So it tries the decimal number branch.
+For the string "103", after encountering the 3 character, the matcher starts trying the branch for hexadecimal numbers, which fails again because there is no h after the number.
+It then tries the decimal number branch.
 This one fits, and a match is reported after all.

 The matcher stops as soon as it finds a full match.
 This means that if multiple branches could potentially match a string, only the first one (ordered by where the branches appear in the regular expression) is used.